bakape/recache/README.md

 recache also provides methods for evicting records by key, by matcher functions or clearing the cache or frontend by evicting all records.

+recache does not perform any actions without calls to the library.
+This means that recache has zero passive runtime costs, if you exclude the cost of managing the memory used by recache on the Go runtime.

 TODO: benchmarks